-Last week, Baylor announced the finalists for the university’s 2020 Robert Foster Cherry Award for Great Teaching.
+Late last month, Baylor announced the finalists for the university’s 2022 Robert Foster Cherry Award for Great Teaching.
 (If you’re unfamiliar with the Cherry Award, it’s a unique honor — not only honoring professors for great teaching, but investing in their work with a gift of $250,000.
 It’s the largest monetary gift for teaching presented by a college or university, and the only award of its kind in higher education.)

 Here are the finalists, who can be considered among the nation’s top college educators:

 * Dr. Jeb Barnes, a political science professor at University of Southern California — Barnes has earned numerous awards for teaching and mentoring, including honors from the American Political Science Association and Pi Sigma Alpha, the National Political Science Honor Society.
 He studies the intersection between law, politics and public policy, particularly in mixed-method research strategies, and has written four books on the subject.